IMSBCompBio/Halfpipe/README.md

 ### readpreprocess

-The subcommand “readpreprocess” is used to identify putative editing sites (including SNPs, A-to-I editing sites, etc.) from control samples.
+The subcommand `readpreprocess` is used to identify putative editing sites (including SNPs, A-to-I editing sites, etc.) from control samples.
 This step is crucial for the later calculation of the labeling efficiency with the `ratioestimation` subcommand.
 If this step is not performed, false-positive T>C conversions would bias the downstream analyses.
 The output files can be found in the `readpreprocess/` subfolder.

 ```console